Overview of OLTP

 - Database tuning: An OLTP system can maximize its performance as efficiently and rapidly as possible using database tuning.

-2. Acid Compliance: ACID means a database that holds properties such as atomicity, consistent, isolated and durable.
+2. Acid Compliance: ACID means a database that holds properties such as atomicity, consistency, isolated and durable.
 This property is an essential part of the database that records the transactions made on money.
-One failure could lead to many big loss.
+One failure could lead to much big loss.
 Thus OLTP ensures there is no loss of transactions and maintains the ACID property to its databases.

 3. Availability: The latest data is available to all the users as concurrency is properly maintained.

 4. Integrity: As the normalized database is maintained, integrity holds at every step in the case of OLTP transactions.

 For such concurrency, availability, and faster transactions, OLTP often requires support for transactions that include many company’s networks.
 Thus in today’s era, we require a more decentralized system.

 - Retail sales